lkaranl/Vector_Clock-1/README.md

 * Python-WXgtk2.8

-# What do you need to use the software?
+# What do you need to use this software?
 * You will need a GNU/Linux Ubuntu 18.04.1 cosmic /  KERNEL x86_64 Linux 4.18.0-10-generic or Debian 9.5 Stretch / KERNEL x86_64 Linux 4.9.0-8-amd64.
 * Internet connection for download.
 * OBS: Software does not work on 32 bits systems.